KacDafuk/wordsApp/README.md

    By visiting the typing/microphone button which can be found in page words you can add new words to your collection.
 It doesn't matter whether you write/say   them in english or polish since the translation works both ways.
 If the word isn't found in site dictionary it won't be added to your collection.
   #### Scan
-  Another way to add words would be adding a document from which you wanna use your words by using SCAN button in words page.The algorithm will found all the words that are  in the site dictionary and add them to the word library if they .For example try adding the following image   with scan option.
+  Another way to add words would be adding a document from which you wanna use your words by using SCAN button in words page.The algorithm will found all the words that are  in the site dictionary and add them to the word library .For example try adding the following image   with scan option.
   ![Algorithm schema](https://cms.qz.com/wp-content/uploads/2017/08/image-uploaded-from-ios.jpg?quality=75&strip=all&w=1600&h=900&crop=1)
 ### GAMES
   #### Wylosuj słowo